PKUFlyingPig/cs-self-learning/docs/CS学习规划.en.md

 ### Artificial Intelligence

 Artificial intelligence has been one of the hottest fields in computer science over the past decade.
 If you're not content with just hearing about AI advancements in the media and want to delve into the subject, I highly recommend Harvard's renowned CS50 series AI course [Harvard CS50: Introduction to AI with Python](人工智能/CS50.md).
 The course is concise and covers several major branches of traditional AI, supplemented with rich and interesting Python programming exercises to reinforce your understanding of AI algorithms.
 However, the content is somewhat simplified for online learners and doesn't delve into deep mathematical theories.
 For a more systematic and in-depth study, consider an undergraduate-level course like Berkeley's [UCB CS188: Introduction to Artificial Intelligence](人工智能/CS188.md).
-This course's projects replicate the classic game "Pac-Man," allowing you to use AI algorithms to play the game, which is very fun.
+This course's projects feature the classic game "Pac-Man," allowing you to use AI algorithms to play the game, which is very fun.

 ### Machine Learning

-The most significant recent development in the field of machine learning is the emergence of deep learning, a branch based on neural networks.
+The most significant recent progress in the field of machine learning is the emergence of deep learning, a branch based on deep neural networks.
 However, many algorithms based on statistical learning are still widely used in data analysis.
-If you're new to machine learning and don't want to get bogged down in complex mathematical proofs, start with Andrew Ng's (Wu Enda) [Coursera: Machine Learning](机器学习/ML.md).
-This course is well-known in the field of machine learning, and Wu Enda, with his profound theoretical knowledge and excellent presentation skills, makes many complex algorithms accessible and practical.
+If you're new to machine learning and don't want to get bogged down in complex mathematical proofs, start with Andrew Ng's (Enda Wu) [Coursera: Machine Learning](机器学习/ML.md).
+This course is well-known in the field of machine learning, and Enda Wu, with his profound theoretical knowledge and excellent presentation skills, makes many complex algorithms accessible and practical.
 The accompanying assignments are also of high quality, helping you get started quickly.

 However, completing this course will only give you a general understanding of the field of machine learning.
 To truly understand the mathematical principles behind these "magical" algorithms or to engage in related research, you need a more "mathematical" course, such as [Stanford CS229: Machine Learning](机器学习/CS229.md) or [UCB CS189: Introduction to Machine Learning](机器学习/CS189.md).

 ### Deep Learning

 The popularity of AlphaGo a few years ago brought deep learning to the public eye, leading many universities to establish related majors.
 Many other areas of computer science also use deep learning technology for research, so regardless of your field, you will likely encounter some needs related to neural networks and deep learning.
-For a quick introduction, I again recommend Andrew Ng's (Wu Enda) [Coursera: Deep Learning](深度学习/CS230.md), a top-rated course on Coursera.
-Additionally, if you find English-language courses challenging, consider Professor Li Hongyi's course [National Taiwan University: Machine Learning](深度学习/LHY.md).
-Although titled "Machine Learning," this course covers almost all areas of deep learning and is very comprehensive, making it suitable for getting a broad understanding of the field.
+For a quick introduction, I again recommend Andrew Ng's (Enda Wu) [Coursera: Deep Learning](深度学习/CS230.md), a top-rated course on Coursera.
+Additionally, if you find English-language courses challenging, consider Professor Hongyi Li's course [National Taiwan University: Machine Learning](深度学习/LHY.md).
+Although titled "Machine Learning," this course covers almost all areas of deep learning and is very comprehensive, making it suitable for getting a broad overview of the field.
 The professor is also very humorous, with frequent witty remarks in class.

 Due to the rapid development of deep learning, there are now many research branches.
 For further in-depth study, consider the following representative courses: